lukso-network/docs/docs/networks/mainnet/become-a-validator.md

 :::

-:::note
+:::caution

-You will need the LUKSO CLI Version 0.8.0 or above in order to use the `--checkpoint-sync` command.
-If you are using an older version, please pass down the checkpoint flag as described in the [LUKSO CLI Documentation](https://github.com/lukso-network/tools-lukso-cli/tree/main#using-checkpoint-syncing).
+If you are experiencing issues with the `--checkpoint-sync` flag or are using a LUKSO CLI Version below version 0.7.0, the checkpoint synchronization can be [enabled manually](https://github.com/lukso-network/tools-lukso-cli/tree/main#checkpoints-with-lukso-cli-version-07-or-below).

 :::